 Choose a trainer that aligns with your values.
-Research, get recommendations, find out their specialty.
-Does their skill-set and experience complement the goals you are looking to achieve?
+Research, get recommendations and find out their specialty.
+Do their skill-set and experience complement the goals you are looking to achieve?
 Is their fitness certification accredited by the National Commission for Certifying Agencies?
 NCCA is a gold standard for fitness certifications, their focus is to ensure programs follow the health, welfare, and safety standards to provide quality programs to the public.
 It ensures the trainer is current in the fitness field.
 With that being said, personality and character will play a huge part.

 It is a journey, a journey that you must find worthwhile.
 If you are seeking a lasting change, behavior and lifestyle modification is key.
 You are paying a fitness trainer/coach to lead you through the journey; for guidance and inspiration.
 You must commit to the schedule and put in the physical work.
 There are no quick fixes.

 I’ve been a certified trainer for 13 years.
 In the last 6 years, I have focused my continuing education in corrective exercise, injury prevention training, and post-rehabilitation exercises.
 Movement compensations due to muscle imbalances breed chronic tension and feed movement limitations that lead to injury and musculoskeletal issues.
 I know, that was a mouthful!

 My point, move often and learn to do it well with a trusted professional in your corner.
 I can tell you, that the basics go a long way.
 Many people move in a way that will throw out their backs, it’s inefficient.
 Learning to optimize fundamental movements will help you get the most out of the process.
 Training should be systematic and gradually progress.
 Working with a trainer should improve your body awareness, offer you valuable insight, be purposeful, fun, and leave you with tools to sustain your fitness.